 Try Vegetarian Crab Cakes

 Don’t worry non-vegetarians!
 There’s plenty of other good food at McGarity’s.
 However, this small-town restaurant had an extensive vegan/vegetarian menu featuring tacos, protein bowls, and more!
 In addition to that, they have some other fun items like a full hen, bourbon mac & cheese, and even some delicious drinks!
 In general, it’s just a fun building to be in.
 All types of strange things hang from the ceiling, and it’s a beautiful space.

 Ghosts are common for Jefferson residents and just about every building has a story of some kind of haunting.
 There are nighttime tours throughout Jefferson that people travel from all over to take part in.

 Whether you’re into ghosts or not, the Grove is a preserved historic home filled with stories.
-Jefferson’s own ghost expert, who has written several books on the city and ghosts, lives here and gives weekend tours of the home.
+Jefferson’s own ghost expert, who has written several books on the city and its ghosts, lives here and gives weekend tours of the home.
 People have shared stories of a woman in white, some mischievous ghosts, and other paranormal stories.
-Make sure to be mindful that, when not giving tours, this is someone’s home!
+Make sure to be mindful that, when tours aren’t going on, this is someone’s home!